 To make removing the corn from the cob easier:

 - Place a corn holder into one side of the cob

 - Put the cob into the hole of the top of a bundt pan

 - Run a knife down the corn and it will all be collected in the bottom of the bundt pan.

 I don't remember where I picked up this technique but I love whoever come up with the idea.

-Top with cilantro and Cotija cheese.
+- Top with cilantro and Cotija cheese.
 Season with salt and pepper flakes to taste.
 Optional - add a fresh squeezes of juice from a fresh lime.